vrc-get/vrc-get/docs/vpm-spec.md

 ##### 4.2.3.3. `legacyPackages` (array)
 The `legacyPackages` field shows the list of legacy packages that the package name is replacing.
-The type of the `legacyPackages` field **MUST** be an array of strings.
+The type of this field **MUST** be an array of strings.

 The UdonSharp and ClientShim was provided as a separate package in the past and since VRCSDK 3.4.0, they are provided as a part of the VRCSDK.
-However, at that time, may packages are depending on the UdonSharp and ClientShim.
+However, at that time, many packages are depending on the UdonSharp and ClientShim.
 Therefore, VRChat introduced the `legacyPackages` field to provide the compatibility with the old packages.

-The VPM Client **MUST** guarantee that the packages specified in the `legacyPackages` field are not installed if the package is installed.
+The VPM Client **MUST** guarantee that packages specified in the `legacyPackages` field are not installed when the package is installed.

 #### 4.2.4.
 Installation Data Fields
 The VPM Package Manifest **MAY** include the following fields that are used to install the package.

 ##### 4.2.4.1. `url` (string)
 The `url` field shows the URL of the package archive file.
-The type of the `url` field **MUST** be a string.
+The type of this field **MUST** be a string.
-The `url` field **SHOULD** be a valid URL that points to the package archive file.
+The value of this field **MUST** be a valid URL that points to the package archive file.
 The VPM Package Manifest in the Remote Package Repository **MUST** include the `url` field with the valid URL.

-The VPM Client will download the package archive file from the URL specified in the `url` field.
+The VPM Client will download the package archive file from the URL specified with this field.
 If the `url` field is not included in the VPM Package Manifest, the VPM Client **MUST** reject the installation of the package.

+The VPM Repository **MUST NOT** chnange the contents of the URL this field points to. tjis is compared bitwicely.

+> [!NOTE]
+>
+> Unfortunately, some known popular repository did change the contents of repository so it might be better to assume packages might change.

 ##### 4.2.4.2. `zipSHA256` (string)
 The `zipSHA256` field shows the SHA-256 hash of the package archive file.
 The type of the `zipSHA256` field **MUST** be a string.
 The `zipSHA256` field **MUST** be a valid SHA-256 hash of the package archive file.

-The VPM Client **MUST** use this hash to verify the integrity of the cached package archive file and **MAY** use this hash to verify the integrity of the downloaded package archive file.
+The VPM Client **MUST** use this hash to verify the integrity of the cached package archive file. and **MAY** use this hash to verify the integrity of the downloaded package archive file.

 The VPM Client **MAY** reject the installation of the package